About postgraduate genealogy

 There is no attendance requirement.
 However, there may be optional opportunities to visit Scottish and English archives.
 There are three-course levels within the Programme and most students begin with the PG Certificate before moving to the PG Diploma and then onto the MSc level.

-The PG Certificate can be taken in 1-year or in modules over 2 years; the PG Diploma and part time MSc levels are each available as a 1-year option.
+The PG Certificate can be taken part time in 1-year or in modules over 2 years; the PG Diploma can be taken part time in 1-year or from March 2018, in modules over 2 years.
+The part time MSc level is available as a 1-year option.